Ron & Tes Jolly

 Raccoons, opossums, coyotes and bobcats are known predators of turkeys and turkey nests.
 A regimented trapping program should be employed during late winter, prior to nesting season.

 Feral pig damage accounts for untold amounts of damage to the environment.
 They are a little-known turkey nests predator.
+Consider trapping them as well, especially in areas where turkey and hogs share real estate or areas that turkey are roosting.

 In Closing

 Sighting a wild turkey hen and her brood on your property is a very rewarding experience.
 Likewise, so is a handsome gobbler strutting amid clover blooms in the spring.
-It takes time, thought and effort to build sound turkey habitat.
+It takes time, thought and effort to build a sound turkey habitat.
 As gamekeepers, our responsibility is to make the land the best it can be.
 With a little effort, these tips will equal more turkeys.